You are currently viewing From Dominion Fibre To Guelph Fibre: What’s In A Name?

 The line-up changed with the move to Guelph in 1917.
 McNally, J. T. Huber’s son-in-law, was no longer with the company.
 James T. Huber was now president and manager.
 His son, Homer V. Huber was vice-president and secretary-treasurer.

 Dominion Fibre set up business in the former Grundy Stove Foundry properties.
 At that time, Wellington Street made a curve towards Gow’s Bridge and ended at Water Street.
-The old foundry provided sufficient space for this operation.
+The old stove foundry provided sufficient space for this operation.
 At that time, it had

 • Six cards